huggingface/pytorch-image-models/README.md

 * Allow override of `cache_dir` arg for model creation
 * Pass through `trust_remote_code` for HF datasets wrapper
 * `inception_next_atto` model added by creator
-* Adan optimizer caution, and Lamb decoupled weighgt decay options
+* Adan optimizer caution, and Lamb decoupled weight decay options
 * Some feature_info metadata fixed by https://github.com/brianhou0208
 * All OpenCLIP and JAX (CLIP, SigLIP, Pali, etc) model weights that used load time remapping were given their own HF Hub instances so that they work with `hf-hub:` based loading, and thus will work with new Transformers `TimmWrapperModel`